cybergarage/go-mysql/README.md

 ## What is the go-mysql?

-The go-mysql handles [MySQL protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/) and interprets any commands based on the RESP so that all developers can develop MySQL-compatible servers easily.
+The go-mysql handles [MySQL protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/) and interprets the major messages automatically so that all developers can develop MySQL-compatible servers easily.
 Since the go-mysql handles all system commands automatically, developers can easily implement their MySQL-compatible server only by simply handling DDL (Data Definition Language) and DML (Data Manipulation Language) query commands.

 ![](doc/img/framework.png)